KasparEtter/ef1p/pages/email/email.md

 you have to find workarounds with [browser extensions](https://en.wikipedia.org/wiki/Browser_extension).
 [Open-source](https://en.wikipedia.org/wiki/Open_source) mail clients, on the other hand, can be modified at will.
-In order to give you more control over your messages, most email service providers offer an [application programming interface (API)](https://en.wikipedia.org/wiki/API) for access to your mailbox, such as [IMAP](#internet-message-access-protocol) or [POP3](#post-office-protocol-version-3).
+In order to give you more control over your messages, most mailbox providers offer an [application programming interface (API)](https://en.wikipedia.org/wiki/API) for access to your mailbox, such as [IMAP](#internet-message-access-protocol) or [POP3](#post-office-protocol-version-3).
 In the case of Gmail, you have to [enable the API](https://support.google.com/mail/answer/7126229) through the web interface for your account before a mail client can use it.